 [Email Address]

-Use when: Confirming past employment for someone who no longer works at your company.
+Use when confirming past employment for someone who no longer works at your company.

 [Company Letterhead]